keeps/commons-ip-dotnet/README.md

 ### Compile new commons-ip-x.x.x.dll
-IKVM has a large number of aplications and functionalities.
+IKVM has a large number of applications and functionalities.
 In this project, the propose is to create a dll file from a jar library that is possible to import into a .Net project and use it without any complication or major setup.

-Below are the bash commands to apply in order to create a new DLL file from the jar libraries
+Below are the bash commands to apply in order to create a new DLL file from the jar libraries.

 ```bash
 ikvmc.exe #to view help command